75lb/typical/README.md

 <a name="module_typical.isObject"></a>

 ### t.isObject(input) ⇒ <code>boolean</code>
-returns true if the typeof input is `'object'`, but not null!
+Returns true if the typeof input is `'object'` but not null.

 **Kind**: static method of [<code>typical</code>](#module_typical)